emizheng/CIS25_Fall2025/README.md

-This is a program for the Diagnostics Test Tracker application written in C++ The purpose of this application is to store, track, and perform analysis on patient data and diagnostic test result data In order to run this application, be sure to download all contents of this Final_Project branch - everything here is needed to run the program except for the slideshow pdf file.
+This program reads the data from a CSV file
-Run the program by running the main.cpp file Instructions for how the program works is in the slideshow pdf file in this Final_Project branch
+Run this program by running the main.cpp file.
+The function for how the CSV file is being read is in the M12.h file.